donejs/donejs/docs/guide.md

 }
 ```

-The "services" property is a list of deploy targets.
-You can name these whatever you like but we will use "prod" and configure the Divshot environment to deploy to production.
-Additionally the "name" specifies the Divshot application name.
+The `services` property is a list of deploy targets.
+You can name these whatever you like but we will use "production".
+The `config.name` specifies the Divshot application name.
+With regards to Divshot, the "environment" property is not provided, so the name of the service is used in its stead.
+If the name of a Divshot service is not equal to "development", "staging", or "production" you will be warned, and the environment will default to "development".

 Now do your first deployment with the donejs command:

 ```
 donejs deploy
 ```
+The `production` service will be selected whether or not you provide the name of the service as an argument because there is only one service configured.
+Optionally, if you have more than one service configured, you could add a `"default": true` property to a particular service to specify it as the default service selected when an argument is not provided.

 The command-line interface will walk you through getting an access token that will be saved to your user's home directory and deploy your static assets.